mattermost/mattermost-plugin-demo/server/README.md

 This demo implementation responds to a `/demo_plugin` command, allowing the user to enable or disable the demo plugin's hooks functionality (but leave the command and webapp enabled).

+The `/ephemeral` command demonstrates ephemeral interactive usage of SendEphemeralPost, UpdateEphemeralPost, and DeleteEphemeralPost.

 ## [http\_hooks.go](http_hooks.go)

 ### ServeHTTP